Frances Polidori

-Frances Mary Lavinia Polidori, later Rossetti, of London (27 April 1800 – 8 April 1886), was a scholar, daughter, wife, sister and mother of important writers and artists; she was the governess of her four children.
-She was also a model of the paintings of her son Dante.
+Frances Mary Lavinia Rossetti (née Polidori; 27 April 1800 – 8 April 1886) was a British educator who was the daughter, wife, sister and mother of important writers and artists.
+She was also a model of the paintings of her son Dante Gabriel Rossetti.
 Some photographic portraits of the Rossetti family by Lewis Carroll in the Victorian era are permanently displayed at the National Portrait Gallery, London.

 Biography

-Frances Mary was born in London on 27 April 1800 to the Italian exile Gaetano Polidori, former secretary of Vittorio Alfieri, and the Englishwoman Anna Maria Pierce, an Anglican, private governess to high-born families, and daughter of a successful writing teacher.
+Frances Mary was born in London on 27 April 1800 to the Italian exile Gaetano Polidori, of Greek descent, who served as former secretary of Vittorio Alfieri, and the Englishwoman Anna Maria Pierce, an Anglican, private governess to high-born families, and daughter of a successful writing teacher.
 Of her four brothers, the best-remembered is John William Polidori, Lord Byron's personal physician.

 Frances received an excellent education from her parents and, at the age of 26, she married the Italian poet, patriot and exile, Gabriele Rossetti.
 They had four children: Maria Francesca, born in 1827; Dante Gabriel, born in 1828; William Michael, born in 1829; and Christina Georgina, born in 1830.

 The couple devoted themselves to the education of their children.
 While the boys were sent to boarding school, the education of the Rossetti girls was taken up enthusiastically by their mother.
 Frances, whose native language was English, was also an accomplished speaker of both French and Italian.
 She played a fundamental role in this educational enterprise.

 The learning environment developed by the couple had uncommon effects on the cultural growth of their four children.
 In just a short time, they overtook their mother and teacher.
 However, Frances continued to play an active role in the lives of her daughters.
 In 1840, Maria Francesca Rossetti printed a translation of the poem by Giampietro Campana In the death of Guendalina Talbot.
 It was the first work of many to be produced by her children.

 Gabriele received a Roman Catholic education and he was a free Christian thinker on very critical positions concerning papal politics, while Frances was a devout Anglican.
 The couple agreed on the religious education of their children: their sons were educated by Gabriele, while their daughters were taught by Frances.
 Their mother's influence profoundly defined the lives of the Rossetti girls.

 In 1854, after Gabriele's death, Frances burned the remaining copies of her husband's book:The Mystery of the Platonic Love of the Middle Ages, a work of about 1500 pages divided into 5 volumes.
 It contained a history of the various currents of Western esotericism, which was printed in a limited run of one hundred copies in 1840.
 Due to its controversial content, it was not widely distributed upon its release.

 Some copies were saved because Gabriele had given them as gifts.
-The entire digitized work is available online (in Italian)..
+The entire digitized work is available online (in Italian).